IsThatFearny/quartz/content/Medieval Worlds - Semester 1/Coursework - Source Analysis.md

 [^5]: Jocelyn Wogan-Browne, “Reading the World: The Hereford Mappa Mundi.”
 [^6]: Natalia Lozovsky, “‘Geography and Ethnography in Medieval Europe: Classical Traditions and Contemporary Concerns,’” in <i>Geography and Ethnography: Perceptions of the World in Pre-Modern Societies</i>, ed.
 Kurt A. Raaflaub and Richard J. A. Talbert (Newark, UNITED KINGDOM: John Wiley &#38; Sons, Incorporated, 2010), <a href="http://ebookcentral.proquest.com/lib/ed/detail.action?docID=477863">http://ebookcentral.proquest.com/lib/ed/detail.action?docID=477863</a>.
 [^8]: Albrecht Classen, “Byzantium between East and West: Competing Hellenisms in the Alexiad of Anna Komnene and Her Contemporaries,” in <i>East Meets West in the Middle Ages and Early Modern Times Transcultural Experiences in the Premodern World</i>, Fundamentals of Medieval and Early Modern Culture ; 14 (Berlin ; De Gruyter, 2013).
+[^9]: Classen, “Byzantium between East and West: Competing Hellenisms in the Alexiad of Anna Komnene and Her Contemporaries.”
+[^10]: Extracts from Anna Komnene's _Alexiad_: translation adapted from E. R. A. Sewter, _The Alexiad_ (London 1969); and Elizabeth A. S. Dawes, _The Alexiad of Anna Comnena_ (London, 1928)
+[^11]: Classen, “Byzantium between East and West: Competing Hellenisms in the Alexiad of Anna Komnene and Her Contemporaries.”